mortinger91/header-only-cpp-mysql/README.md

 * example function
 * example cpp file

-The official mysql C library is required and is the only dependency.\n On Debian-like distributions issue the command "*sudo apt install libmysqlclient-dev*".\n Try with "*sudo apt install default-libmysqlclient-dev*" as an alternative.
+The official mysql C library is required and is the only dependency.

+On Debian-like distributions issue the command "*sudo apt install libmysqlclient-dev*".

+Try with "*sudo apt install default-libmysqlclient-dev*" as an alternative.

-Look for an equivalent one if you are on a different OS or Linux distribution.\n Using GCC build with **lmysqlclient** flag (tested on Debian buster/sid & GCC 8.2.0-13).\n
+Look for an equivalent one if you are on a different OS or Linux distribution.

+Using GCC build with **lmysqlclient** flag (tested on Debian buster/sid & GCC 8.2.0-13).

 Example: "*g++ program main.o ... -lmysqlclient*".

-If you cannot locate the package you are probably missing the mysql repositories.\n Go to "*https://repo.mysql.com/*" and download the file "*mysql-apt-config_LATEST_VERSION_NUMBER_all.deb*".
+If you cannot locate the package you are probably missing the mysql repositories.

+Go to "*https://repo.mysql.com/*" and download the file "*mysql-apt-config_LATEST_VERSION_NUMBER_all.deb*".

-You can download it using "curl *DOWNLOAD LINK* --output pkg.deb" or via browser.\n Install it using "*sudo dpkg -i pkg.deb*" and choose your system version or the latest one.\n After having added mysql repos you should be able to "*sudo apt install libmysqlclient-dev*".
+You can download it using "curl *DOWNLOAD LINK* --output pkg.deb" or via browser.

+Install it using "*sudo dpkg -i pkg.deb*" and choose your system version or the latest one.

+After having added mysql repos you should be able to "*sudo apt install libmysqlclient-dev*".

 **EXAMPLE:**